Planning Your Distribution Strategy

 Best practice: Create dedicated "Approved for External Distribution" or "External Sharing" folders that contain only pre-approved, externally shareable assets.
 Portal creators can safely link to these folders without risk of sharing unapproved or confidential content.

-Always ask: Platform access or Portal?
+Always ask: What type of access is needed?
 Here's how to decide:

 Use Platform Access (create user account) when:

-Quick Win: Write a one-page decision guide: "Platform Access vs. Portal - When to Use Each."
+Quick Win: Write a one-page decision guide: "Platform Access vs. Internal Portal vs. External Portal – When to Use Each."
 Include the criteria above and 3-5 examples of each.
 Share this with anyone who can create user accounts or portals.

 Common Distribution Mistakes